There probably isn’t a youngster who is not looking forward to Halloween.

-Here you’ll find a fantastic printable copy of the story; the online version has some of the most unusual words underlined and provides synonyms that aid student comprehension.
-Also available in PDF file.
+- Here you’ll find a fantastic printable copy of the story; the online version has some of the most unusual words underlined and provides synonyms that aid student comprehension.
+It's also available in PDF file.

 Halloween is perfect for writing tasks!
 Young students love scary stories, and most will be easily inspired to create their own.
 Try any of these Halloween writing activities to turn your ESL learners into masters of horror.